-Where a party wishes to instigate divorce proceedings, whether this be with the assistance of a solicitor or by their own volition, the process of divorce from start to finish will typically take anywhere between 8 – 12 months.
+Where a party wishes to instigate divorce proceedings, whether this be with the assistance of a solicitor or by their own volition, the process of divorce from start to finish will typically take anywhere between 9 – 12 months.
 Though in a number of unfortunate cases, it has been known to take far more than 12 months to obtain a divorce.
-This is despite the divorce process being a simple paper exercise (or online exercise for those who qualify) and consisting of only three stages, namely the Divorce Petition; Decree Nisi; and Decree Absolute (which will dissolve your marriage).
+This is despite the divorce process being a simple paper exercise (or online exercise for those who qualify) and consisting of only three stages, namely the Divorce Application; Conditional Order; and Final Order (which will dissolve your marriage).

-Whilst the paperwork required as the Petitioner for each of the three stages can be prepared swiftly, the speed at which the relevant paperwork can be submitted is dependent on the other party’s willingness to engage with either yourself or your solicitor, their agreement that there should be a divorce, and their acceptance of the “fact” of your petition.
+Whilst the paperwork required as the Applicant for each of the three stages can be prepared swiftly, the speed at which the relevant paperwork can be submitted is dependent on the other party’s willingness to engage with either yourself or your solicitor and whether they have acknowledged service or you have a court order confirming deemed service of your application.
 In the event your spouse or civil partner is obstructive, there is the risk that the upper end of the timescale above will be relevant to your case, or as a worst case scenario, this timescale could be extended further.
 Nonetheless, even where both parties are seeking a swift resolution, this will not ensure the divorce goes through any quicker than the Court’s ability to process the paperwork, but it does however ensure the divorce is not delayed any further.

 Whilst the above news seems rather dim, there is light at the end of the tunnel as it is possible to achieve a divorce and resolve your outstanding matrimonial finances within 12 months.
 Rather poignantly, the earlier you instigate divorce proceedings, the earlier the clock starts ticking in order to achieve a divorce.